simh/simh/README.md

 #### IBM 650 simulator from Roberto Sancho Villa

 #### Jim Bevier has implemented a SEL32 simulator.

+#### Updates to the Unibus DUP & Qbus DPV device by Trevor Warwick

+Support for Phase V DECnet connections on VAX Unibus and Qbus systems and the addition of support for the DPV11 for Qbus VAX systems.

 ### New Host Platform support - HP-UX and AIX